A class of nonergodic interacting particle systems with unique invariant measure: Introduction

 We will need to choose the parameter of this discretization $q\geq q_0(\Phi)$ large enough so that the image measures are again Gibbs measures for a discrete specification on the coarse-grained layer.
 That this is always possible (even for large interactions) follows from our earlier investigations \cite{KuOp08,EnKuOp11}.
-More precisely, let us assume that the condition from Theorem 2.1 of \cite{EnKuOp11} is fulfilled (ensuring a regime where the Dobrushin uniqueness condition holds for the so-called constrained first-layer models - the Dobrushin condition is a weak dependence condition implying uniqueness and locality properties.)
-Note, as in our notation the usual temperature parameter $\b$ is incorporated into $\Phi$, for $\b$ tending to infinity so does $q_0(\Phi)$.
+More precisely, let us assume that the condition from Theorem~2.1 of \cite{EnKuOp11} is fulfilled (ensuring a regime where the Dobrushin uniqueness condition holds for the so-called constrained first-layer models---the Dobrushin condition is a weak dependence condition implying uniqueness and locality properties).
+Note, as in our notation, the usual temperature parameter $\beta $ is incorporated into $\Phi$, for $\beta $ tending to infinity so does $q_0(\Phi)$.

 We are now ready to describe our definition of a dynamics on the coarse-grained layer in terms of a generator which plays well together with the discretization transformation $T$ just introduced.
-This dynamics has two parts, a reversible part and a non-reversible part.
-We begin with the more interesting non-reversible part and define a Markov process with state space $\{1,\dots,q\}^G$ in terms of the generator
+This dynamics has two parts, a reversible part and a nonreversible part.
+We begin with the more interesting nonreversible part and define a Markov process with state space $\{1,\ldots,q\}^G$ in terms of the generator

 acting on sufficiently smooth observables $\psi$.
 The jump rates are given in terms of certain expectations of conditional infinite-volume measures which naturally arise in the course of the discretization transformation.